Ford stockpiles best-selling F-150 trucks to test new transmission

-DETROIT Ford Motor Co (F.N) is stockpiling 2017 model F-150 trucks, delaying delivery to dealers while it runs final tests on a new 10-speed transmission, a top executive told Reuters.
+DETROIT (Reuters) - Ford Motor Co (F.N) is stockpiling 2017 model F-150 trucks, delaying delivery to dealers while it runs final tests on a new 10-speed transmission, a top executive told Reuters.

 The trucks should be delivered by the end of the year, Joe Hinrichs, head of Ford's automotive operations in the Americas said in an interview on Monday.